SDSU-Research-CI/SDSU-Research-CI.github.io/docs/github/students-creatingaccount.md

 1. Check your SDSUid inbox for the GitHub verification email
     - ![](/images/github/linking-account-5.png)
     - Click the 'Verify email address' button
-1. You should be get this message:
+1. You should get this message:
     - ![](/images/github/linking-account-6.png)
 1. Go to your [email settings](https://github.com/settings/emails)
     - ![](/images/github/linking-account-7.png)